BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 # Network Policies and ACS

-By default, all pods in a project are accessible from other pods and network endpoints.
+Without a network policy in place, all pods in a project are accessible from other pods and network endpoints.
 To isolate one or more pods in a project, you can create NetworkPolicy objects in that project to indicate the allowed incoming connections.
 Project administrators can create and delete NetworkPolicy objects within their own project.
+A 'deny by default' policy is automatically created and active in all projects on the platform.
+Later in this lab we look at how to build a list of allowed list onto the default of denying network connections.

 Network Policies allow you to specify how a pod is allowed to communicate with various network entities.